s3xysteak/simply-cesium-vite-vue/README.md

 ## Details

 I will introduce to you how it works.

 Actually, all the magic happens in the vite.config.js file, where you can find more detailed code.
 As you may know, Cesium relies on four files: ['Assets', 'ThirdParty', 'Widgets', 'Workers'].
 Regardless, we need to copy them to specific locations first, so that the project continues to work correctly after being packaged.
 To achieve this, we use the [vite-plugin-static-copy](https://github.com/sapphi-red/vite-plugin-static-copy) plugin, which not only automatically copies them to the specified locations during packaging but also doesn't affect development.

 Cesium is a heavyweight package, and to avoid Vite packaging it again during the build process, we need to externalize it as a dependency to speed up the packaging process and reduce the size of the output.
-For this purpose, we use two plugins: [vite-plugin-html](https://github.com/vbenjs/vite-plugin-html) and [vite-plugin-externals](https://github.com/crcong/vite-plugin-externals). vite-plugin-externals specifies the externalization of the Cesium dependency and avoids manipulating the rollup options. vite-plugin-html is used to import the externalized Cesium into the index.html, which prevents warnings that would occur from directly modifying the index.html file.
+For this purpose, we use two plugins: ~~[vite-plugin-html](https://github.com/vbenjs/vite-plugin-html)~~ `( Deprecated and implement the required functionalities it myself, see vite.config.js line37 - line44 )` and [vite-plugin-externals](https://github.com/crcong/vite-plugin-externals). vite-plugin-externals specifies the externalization of the Cesium dependency and avoids manipulating the rollup options.

-It's important to note that you still need to make a few modifications to the index.html file to specify where the code should be inserted, as detailed in line 8 of the index.html file in this repository.
+~~It's important to note that you still need to make a few modifications to the index.html file to specify where the code should be inserted, as detailed in line 8 of the index.html file in this repository.~~ `( No need to modify index.html any more since vite-plugin-html has been deprecated )`

 Lastly, remember to configure CESIUM_BASE_URL, which is done in /src/main.js of this repository.
 Specify the location after being packaged.
 Since we specified in vite.config.js that the dependencies should be copied to libs/cesium after packaging, CESIUM_BASE_URL can be set as libs/cesium.
 Once you've completed these steps, you can start developing normally!

 ## Project Setup